-An important piece of the puzzle for efficient and functional handling is quality-assured item information from you as a supplier.
+An important piece of the puzzle for efficient and functional handling is quality-assured item information.
 The information is processed as a basis for decisions about new items and to enable the right handling of packaging and pallets in automation.
-GS1 item information is a standardised way to exchange information digitally about items, such as dimensions, weight, item number, brand and sustainability.
-Poor and incorrect data quality can cause production stoppages and in some cases delay the availability of the products.
+GS1 item information is a standardized way to exchange information digitally about items, such as dimensions, weight, item number, brand and sustainability.
+Poor and incorrect data quality can cause production stoppages.